-News 9
+Ultralight Glider Collides With Owasso Power Lines

 Amy Slanchik

-Tulsa businesses are having mixed reactions to Mayor G.T.
-Bynum’s announcement Friday that businesses can start opening back up May 1 if they would like to.
+Oklahoma Governor Kevin Stitt is encouraging anyone to get tested even if they don't have a cough, fever or shortness of breath.

-WATCH: Osage SkyNews 6 HD Flies Near Evening Storms
+Osage SkyNews 6 HD Flies Over Chase That Ends With Fatal Wreck

 News On 6